Book Tickets for the Acropolis or “Akropolis”

 Tickets for the Acropolis – Skip any lines

-You get to skip any lines, as well as an audio tour of the Acropolis with supporting details and an interactive map that you can use without an internet connection.
+You get to skip any lines, as well as an audio tour of the Acropolis with supporting details and an interactive map.

 This is available for Android and iOS users, but only in English, French, and Spanish.